Request handler for a function in Go

 fmt.Println("request", request)

-// The object containing the response body is converted to an array of bytes
+// The object containing the response body will be converted into a byte array.

 body, err := json.Marshal(&ResponseBody {